o3de/o3de.org/content/docs/userguide/assets/_index.md

 ---
-description: ' Use the &ALYlong; &asset-pipeline; to convert your source art and other assets into game ready data. '
+description: ' Use the Amazon Lumberyard Asset Pipeline to convert your source art and other assets into game ready data. '
-title: Working with the &asset-pipeline; and asset files
+title: Working with the Asset Pipeline and asset files
 ---
 # Working with the Asset Pipeline and asset files {#asset-pipeline-intro}